The surface category and tropical curves: Labelled cospan categories

 A functor of labelled cospan categories $F:(\pi_\mcC:\mcC \to \Csp) \to (\pi_\mcD:\mcD \to \Csp)$ is a symmetric monoidal functor $F:\mcC \to \mcD$ together with a symmetric monoidal natural isomorphism $\ga: \pi_\mcD \circ F \cong \pi_\mcC$. \end{defn}

 \begin{rem} We will show in lemma \ref{lem:hCsp(C)=C} that any labelled cospan category $(\mcC \to \Csp)$ is equivalent to another category $h\Csp(\mcC)$ where morphisms are indeed cospans of finite sets labelled by connected morphisms in $\mcC$.
 This justifies the name, but the list of axioms might still seem a little arbitrary.
-In definition \ref{defn:labelled-infinity-cospan} we provide a much simpler definition in the world of $\infty$-categories, which conjecturally generalises the above and only imposes a single axiom.
+In definition \ref{defn:labelled-infinity-cospan} we provide a much simpler definition in the world of $\infty$-categories, which generalizes the above and only imposes a single axiom.
+In fact one can show that labelled cospan categories are equivalent to properads, see theorem \ref{conj:labelled-Csp=properads} \cite{BH22, BS22}.
 For now we shall motivate the definition by giving examples. \end{rem}